FiveWings2945/NCL-Walkthrough-Vault/NCL/Cryptography/Number Bases.md

 Questions
 ***
 Just based on the title, this will be related to number bases, like base 2 (binary) or base 64 encryption.
+These encryption methods are substitution ciphers, where letters are substituted with a code.
 We can use [cyber chef](https://gchq.github.io/CyberChef/) to decode these values.

 | User    | Ciphertext                                                                                                  | Encoding     | Why?                                                                                                                   |
 | ------- | ----------------------------------------------------------------------------------------------------------- | ------------ | ---------------------------------------------------------------------------------------------------------------------- |